linkedin/rest.li/pdl_schema.md

 ## Primitive Types
-The above examples already introduced `int`, `long`, `string` and `boolean` primitive types that are supported by pegasus.
+The above examples already introduced `int`, `long`, `string` and `boolean` primitive types that are supported by Pegasus.
-The full list of supported pegasus primitive types are: `int`, `long`, `float`, `double`, `boolean`, `string` and `bytes`.
+The full list of supported Pegasus primitive types are: `int`, `long`, `float`, `double`, `boolean`, `string` and `bytes`.

 The actual types used for the primitives depends on the language specific binding implementation.
-For details on Java bindings for pegasus primitives, see [Primitive Types] (https://linkedin.github.io/rest.li/java_binding#primitive-types)
+For details on Java bindings for Pegasus primitives, see [Primitive Types] (https://linkedin.github.io/rest.li/java_binding#primitive-types)

 Primitive types cannot be named (except through [typerefs](#typerefs)) and thus